The Nature Conservancy's John E. Williams Preserve is a great place to see shorebirds.

 Shorebirds aren’t the only attraction in August.
 This is good time to admire prairie plants that bloom during late-summer.
 Many of these are members of the composite or aster family of flowering plants, often called “daisies.”
 The flowers may be familiar, but a close look (using a hand lens) reveals them to be extraordinarily complex.
 A “single” flower is anything but – each ray of a daisy head is a flower in itself and the center of the “blossom” is in fact, composed of hundreds of tiny disk flowers.
 All these structures have their own pistils and stamens to produce seed, and collectively they produce hundreds and hundreds of seeds that are easily seen massed on large composites like sunflowers.

 There are sunflowers on the prairie.
-Maximilian sunflower is an impressive one, growing up to 6 feet tall in North Dakota.
+Maximilian sunflower is an impressive one, growing up to several feet tall in North Dakota.
 Not all composites look like sunflowers or daisies.
 The many kinds of different blazing stars look like spikes of tiny purple flowers and attract numerous butterflies.
 Goldenrods are composites, too, and they can be hard to tell apart.
 Goldenrod is often blamed for hay fever, but it is not wind-pollinated; ragweed is often the culprit.